 Complete instructions on how to apply, along with links to online forms, can be found at in our Loan Information section.

-There is a 3% origination fee and a 1% default fee that is deducted by the lender from the amount that a parent receives in loan funds.
+There is a small origination fee that is deducted by the lender from the amount that a parent receives in loan funds.
 Therefore, the total amount disbursed is less than the actual amount borrowed.
 See Loan Information for more detail.

 How do I apply for a Federal Direct Student Loan?